This buttercream holds its shape particularly well, making it good for decorating.

-In the bowl of an electric mixer fitted with the whisk attachment, beat egg whites on low speed until foamy.
-Add cream of tartar, and beat on medium high until stiff but not dry peaks form.
+In the bowl of an electric mixer, use the whisk attachment to beat egg whites on low speed until foamy.
+Add cream of tartar and beat on medium high until stiff but not dry.

-With the mixer running, pour the sugar syrup down the side of the bowl (to prevent splattering) into the egg whites in a steady stream, and beat on high speed until the steam is no longer visible, about 3 minutes.
+With the mixer running, pour the sugar syrup into egg whites in a steady stream and beat on high speed until steam is no longer visible, about 3 minutes.
 Beat in butter, piece by piece.
-Add vanilla; beat until smooth and spreadable, 3 to 5 minutes.
-If it looks curdled at any point during the beating process, continue beating until smooth.
+Add vanilla and beat for 3 to 5 minutes, until frosting is smooth and spreadable.
+If it looks curdled at any point during the beating process, keep beating to smooth it out.
+If it becomes too soft for piping, stir over ice water to stiffen.